How Borderline Personality Disorder Can Affect A Person's Relationships With Others

 In the following sections, we'll highlight the common signs and symptoms of BPD and how the condition develops.
 First, it's important to note that this disorder is highly treatable.
 Even if you're experiencing multiple BPD symptoms, you don't have to experience these symptoms without support.

-Some of the most common treatment options are outlined below:
+Some of the most common treatment options for people with BPD are outlined below:

 • Psychotherapy, including dialectical behavior therapy (DBT), schema-focused therapy, mentalization-based therapy (MBT), transference-focused psychotherapy (TFP), and systems training for emotional predictability and problem-solving (STEPPS)